 (MORE!)
 New Year’s Resolutions for Businesses

 - Review Business Ownership Agreements: Far too often, business owners do not have adequate LLC Operating Agreements or Corporate Shareholder Agreements that reflect the ownership and control of their business.
-If you have not had an attorney review and revise, as appropriate, your business ownership documents in the past few years, do so this year.
+If you have not had a corporate law attorney review and revise, as appropriate, your business ownership documents in the past few years, do so this year.

 - Review and Consider Succession Planning: There has been much publicity lately about the incredible number of baby-boomer business owners (“BBBO”) that are nearing retirement age.
 Whether you are a BBBO or younger business owner, you must have a succession plan for how you will sell your business.
 Most likely, your business is one of your most valuable assets and if you do not have well defined plan on how to sell your business, you likely will not be able to fully obtain the maximum value.